hack3r-0m/bvs-tpw-hackathon/README.md

 OTHER APP DETIALS;

 - in video demonstration transaction could not be completed because i haven't received test ether (transaction is still not confimed, takes about 3-24 hours) yet, but as it is handled by portis, it is working.
+- /statistics show current gas price to predict confirmation timing and other such data
+- /logs show access history